Get WordPress 5.2.x Working on Mac OS

 Once that is done, download the WordPress distribution.
 Extract the files and then move them into. folder under your webroot (www in my case).

 On my local machine I’ll just go with the basics to start and access it via localhost/wp.
-I’ve put the WordPress files under my www in the “wp” directory.
+I’ve put the WordPress files under the www (in my home directory) in the “wp” directory.
 Check the file permissions.
-You will need to either modify the permissions or update your httpd.conf file to match the User and Group values for your folder.
+You will need to either modify the permissions or update your httpd.conf (with a homebrew installation this is in /usr/local/etc/httpd) file to match the User and Group values for your folder.
 I’m doing the latter, but please keep in mind this is my local laptop and don’t do this kind of thing in production.
 I also run my server on a crazy port number and I do not keep it running unless I’m actually doing development work.

 With all that done – restart your Apache httpd (apachectl restart) and you should be able to pull up the default installer with http://localhost/wp/index.php.